zepa-odoo/odoo_hackathon_odoo-hackathon/README.md

 - 1MB file size limit per image
 - Automatic validation and error handling
 - Preview functionality before upload
+- Images are displayed on the question detail page

+### Voting System

+- Upvote/downvote questions and answers
+- Vote counts update in real time
+- Reputation is awarded for upvotes on answers
+- Voting is available to all logged-in users

+### Admin Panel

+- **Access**: `/admin-panel` (must be logged in as an admin)
+- **Features**:
+  - View all users, questions, and answers
+  - Ban/unban users
+  - Delete any question or answer
+  - Only users with the `admin` role can access this page

 ### Authentication Flow